Cherono-Carolyne/Cherono-Carolyne/README.md

 - 👋 Hi, I’m @Cherono-Carolyne
-- 👀 I’m interested in
+- 👀 I’m interested in learning new things and aspects in life.
-- 🌱 I’m currently learning cloud computing and software development
+- 🌱 I’m currently learning HTML, CSS, JavaScript and MySQL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: cheronocarolyne244@gmail.com
 - 😄 Pronouns: she